-- Recent market events.
-An outbreak of a respiratory disease caused by a novel coronavirus (known as COVID-19) has resulted in a global pandemic and has caused major disruptions to economies and markets around the world, including the United States.
-Financial markets experienced and may continue to experience extreme volatility and severe losses, and trading in many instruments was and may continue to be disrupted as a result.
-Liquidity for many instruments was and may continue to be greatly reduced for extended periods of time.
-Some interest rates are very low and in some cases yields are negative.
-Some sectors of the economy and individual issuers have experienced and may continue to experience particularly large losses.
-The pandemic has reduced liquidity of particular investments and asset classes; resulted in significant disruptions to business operations, including business closures; strained healthcare systems; disrupted supply chains, consumer demand and employee availability; and restricted travel.
-These conditions may continue for an extended period of time, or worsen.
-The pandemic may result in a sustained domestic or global economic downturn or recession.
-Developing or emerging market countries may be more adversely impacted.
-The ultimate economic fallout from the pandemic, and the long-term impact on economies, markets, industries and individual issuers, are not known.
-Governments and central banks, including the Federal Reserve in the United States, have taken extraordinary and unprecedented actions to support local and global economies and the financial markets.
-These actions have resulted in significant expansion of public debt, including in the United States.
-The long-term consequences of this level of public debt are not known.
-In addition, certain interest rates have been reduced to very low levels.
-The impact of these measures, and whether they will be effective to mitigate the economic and market disruption, will not be known for some time.
-The COVID-19 pandemic could continue to adversely affect the value and liquidity of a Fund's investments, impair the Fund's ability to satisfy redemption requests, and negatively impact the Fund's performance.
-In addition, the outbreak of COVID-19, and measures taken to mitigate its effects, could result in disruptions to the services provided to a Fund by its service providers.
-Other market events like the COVID-19 outbreak may cause similar disruptions and effects. - Derivatives risk (with respect to MQR Fund).
+Such events could be prolonged and could adversely affect the value and liquidity of a Fund's investments, impair the Fund's ability to satisfy redemption requests, and negatively impact the Fund's performance.
+Other market events may cause similar disruptions and effects.

+• Derivatives risk (with respect to MQR Fund).
 Derivatives include instruments and contracts that are based on and valued in relation to, one or more underlying securities, financial benchmarks, indices, or other reference obligations or measures of value.
 Major types of derivatives include futures, options, swaps and forward contracts.
 Depending on how the Fund uses derivatives and the relationship between the market value of the derivative and the underlying instrument, the use of derivatives could increase or decrease the Fund's exposure to the risks of the underlying instrument.
 Using derivatives exposes the Fund to additional or heightened risks, including leverage risk, liquidity risk, valuation risk, market risk, counterparty risk, and credit risk.
 A small investment in derivatives could have a potentially large impact on the Fund's performance.
 Derivatives transactions can be highly illiquid and difficult to unwind or value, they can increase Fund volatility, and changes in the value of a derivative held by the Fund may not correlate with the value of the underlying instrument or the Fund's other investments.
 Many of the risks applicable to trading the instruments underlying derivatives are also applicable to derivatives trading.
 However, derivatives are subject to additional risks such as operational risk (such as documentation issues and settlement issues) and legal risk (such as insufficient documentation, insufficient capacity or authority of a counterparty, and issues with the legality or enforceability of a contract).
 For derivatives that are required to be cleared by a regulated clearinghouse, other risks may arise from the Fund's relationship with a brokerage firm through which it submits derivatives trades for clearing, including in some cases from other clearing customers of the brokerage firm.
 The Fund would also be exposed to counterparty risk with respect to the clearinghouse.
 Financial reform laws have changed many aspects of financial regulation applicable to derivatives.
-Once implemented, new regulations, including margin, clearing, and trade execution requirements, may make derivatives more costly, may limit their availability, may present different risks or may otherwise adversely affect the value or performance of these instruments.
+Once implemented, new regulations, including margin, clearing, and trade execution requirements, may make investment in derivatives more costly, may limit their availability, may present different risks or may otherwise adversely affect the value or performance of these instruments.
 The extent and impact of these regulations are not yet fully known and may not be known for some time.
-Certain risks relating to various types of derivatives in which the Fund may invest are described below.